-The Bishop will decide at what time the Easter Vigil services begin.
-The night services will normally begin about 10:30 P.M. so that the Mass will start about midnight.
+The services normally begin about 10:30 P.M. so that the Mass will start about midnight.
 Mass beginning about midnight satisfies the Sunday obligation of Mass attendance.
-If the services are held earlier in the evening, they are not to begin before sunset.
+If the services are, by special permission, held earlier in the evening, they are not to begin before sunset.